Mirror Symmetry for Quiver Algebroid Stacks: Introduction

-Homological mirror symmetry between noncommutative deformations of an algebra and non-exact deformations of a symplectic manifold was found by Aldi-Zaslow \cite{AZ} for Abelian surfaces and Auroux-Katzarkov-Orlov \cite{AKO06, AKO08} for weighted projective spaces and del Pezzo surfaces. \cite{CHL-nc} systematically constructed quiver algebras mirror to a symplectic manifold, by extending the Maurer-Cartan deformations of \cite{FOOO,FOOO-T,FOOO-T2,FOOO-MS}.
-This paper glues local nc mirrors to an algebroid stack, by extending the gluing technique of \cite{CHL3} over quiver algebras.

-In this paper, we shall construct mirror algebroid stacks and the corresponding mirror functors.
-We will explicitly compute the mirror functor in object and morphism levels and apply it to construct universal sheaves for the cases of nc $K_{\bP^2}$.
-To illustrate, let's start with the basic building block, namely nc $\C^3$.

-\begin{example} The \emph{immersed Lagrangian constructed by Seidel} \cite{Seidel-g2} is the most important source of motivation.
-See Figure \ref{fig:Seidel_Lag}.
-It is descended from a union of three circles in a three-punctured elliptic curve, as shown in Figure \ref{fig:ellcurve}.
-The configuration in the elliptic curve is also interesting from a physics perspective \cite{BHLW,JL,GJLW}.

-The Seidel Lagrangian has three degree-one immersed generators.
-It gives the free algebra $\C \langle x,y,z\rangle$.
-In the obstruction term $m_0^b$ of Floer theory, where $b=xX+yY+zZ$ is a formal linear combination of the degree-one generators, the front and back triangles bounded by $\bL$ contribute $e^A xy - e^B yx$ at the generator $\bar{Z}$ (and similar for the other generators $\bar{X}$ and $\bar{Y}$), where $A$ and $B$ are the areas of the front and back triangles respectively.
-We quotient out these relations coming from obstructions and obtain the nc $\C^3$

-Note that when $A\not=B$, the equation $e^A xy - e^B yx$ has no commutative solution.
-We are forced to consider deformations over a noncommutative algebra.

-In a similar reasoning, for the $3:1$ lifting in punctured elliptic curve in Figure \ref{fig:ellcurve}, $\bL$ produces the quiver algebra in Example \ref{ex:nclocP2}.
-More interestingly, \cite{CHL-nc} constructed a family of Sklyanin algebras over an elliptic curve by taking symplectic compactification of the punctured elliptic curve. \end{example}

-\begin{remark} In the above example, we take the Seidel Lagrangian together with a specific $\Z$-grading.
-Namely, the point class and fundamental class are assigned to be in degree $0$ and $3$, and the generators at the self-intersection points are assigned to be in degree $1$ and $2$, depending on the parity.
-Such a grading indeed comes from the fact that the Seidel Lagrangian corresponds to an immersed three-sphere in the threefold $\{(u,v,x,y) \in \C^2 \times (\C^\times)^2: uv = 1+x+y\}$ via the coamoeba picture \cite{FHKV}.
-This is mirror to the toric Calabi-Yau threefold $\C^3 - \{xyz=1\}$ \cite{CLL,AAK}.
-The pair-of-pants is identified as the mirror curve $\{1+x+y=0\} \subset (\C^\times)^2$. \end{remark}

-For the local-to-global approach, we shall take a \emph{pair-of-pants decomposition} of the Riemann surface, and consider a Seidel Lagrangian in each copy of pair-of-pants.
+For the local-to-global construction of toric Calabi-Yau 3-folds, we take a \emph{pair-of-pants decomposition} of the Riemann surface, and consider a Seidel Lagrangian \cite{Seidel-g2,Sei-spec} $S_j$ in each copy of pair-of-pants.
 See the left of Figure \ref{fig:ppdecomp} for the three-punctured elliptic curve that appears in Example \ref{ex:Seidel}.

-We want to glue up the noncommutative deformation spaces of the local Seidel Lagrangians in the pair-of-pants decomposition.
+We want to glue up the noncommutative deformation spaces of the local Seidel Lagrangians $S_j$, which are nc $\Lambda_+^3$, in the pair-of-pants decomposition.
 However, these Lagrangians do not intersect each other, implying that their deformations spaces over the Novikov ring $\Lambda_+$ do not intersect with each other.
-We recall the Novikov ring